mabhi02/-home/index.md

                                     <img src="img/icons/si-3.png" alt="">
                                 </div>
                                 <h4>Live Practice</h4>
-                                <p>Practice makes perfect, and here at AHS S&D, we take that very seriously.
-During the meetings, students will have the time to practice infornt of a live audience and gain the feedback to become better speakers.</p>
+                                <p>Practice makes perfect and here at AHS S&D, we take that very seriously.
+During the meetings, students will have the time to practice in front of a live audience and receive feedback to become better speakers.</p>
                             </div>
                         </div>
                         <div class="col-lg-6 col-md-6 col-sm-6">